gimlet-io/gimlet-documentation/src/pages/blog/onechart-introduction.md

 - Knowledge gap across teams
 - Version management

 But one of the most important ways Helm is useful is helping users to get onboarded with Kubernetes.
 As an abstraction, Helm hides many advanced capabilities of Kubernetes that are irrelevant in the most common use cases.
-These capabilities are the main propagonists in Kubernetes scare stories.
+These capabilities are the antagonists in Kubernetes scary stories.

 ## The Advantages of Helm

 Helm offers a holistic solution to the problems mentioned above.
 It allows engineers to package all the resources into one, reusable chart.
 The reusability can eliminate inconsistency across environments by parameterization of certain values (replica count, for example).

-Furthermore, if Helm usage is accompanied by GitOps principles, it enables efficient version management, and rollback capabilities to previously used versions when an incidents occur.
+Furthermore, if Helm usage is accompanied by GitOps principles, it enables efficient version management, and rollback capabilities to previously used versions when incidents occur.

 Charts are also useful when teams would like to share configurations with each other and address knowledge gaps within the team.